cssherry/instacation/README.md

 [Details][phase-one]

 ### Phase 2: Create Albums and Photos JSON API and Backbone Views (~2 days)
 I will create API routes for albums, then photos, while creating the corresponding Backbone models and collections to fetch the data from these routes.
-Filepicker will be implemented for uploading photos to the website.
+Cloudinary will be implemented for uploading photos to the website.

 [Details][phase-two]